sdrdis/jquery.earth-3d/README.md

 -------------

 ### Options:
 * texture: texture map used by the planet

 * sphere: rotation and size of the planet

 * defaultSpeed: default spinning speed of the planet

 * backToDefaultTime: time (in ms) to return by to default speed when planet is dragged

-  * objects: locations to display on the planet:
+* locations: locations to display on the planet:
-    * Each position must have a key, an alpha and delta position (or x and y if you want to display a static object).
+  * Each position must have a key, an alpha and delta position (or x and y if you want to display a static location).
     Any additional key can be reached via callbacks functions
     Example:
-        {
+      `{
         obj1: {
           alpha: Math.PI / 4,
           delta: 0,
           name: 'location 1'
         }
-        }
+      }`

 * paths: paths and flights to display over the planet:
    Each path must have a key, an origin and a destination.
 The values are the location's key.
    You can, if you want to, define flights on these paths.
    Each flight has a key, a destination (the location's key) and a position.
    The position is the progress a fleet has made on its path.
    Any additional key can be reach via callbacks functions.
    Example:
-      {
+    `{
       path: {
         origin: 'obj1',
         destination: 'obj2',
         flights: {
           flight: {
             position: 0.25,
             destination: 'obj2',
             name: 'Flight 1'
           },
           flight2: {
             position: 0.25,
             destination: 'obj1',
             name: 'Flight 2'
           }
         }
       }
-      }
+    }`

 * flightsCanvas: Dom element which is a canvas and where the flights and paths are drawn

 * dragElement: Dom element where we catch the mouse drag

-  * objectsElement: Dom elements where the locations are drawn
+* locationsElement: Dom elements where the locations are drawn

 * flightsCanvasPosition: position of the flight canvas (can be use if you have some gap between your planet and your flights

 * pixelRadiusMultiplier: (TEMPORARY) used by the getSphereRadiusInPixel (see the functions)

-  * onInitObject: callback function which allows you to define what to do when the locations are initialized
+* onInitLocation: callback function which allows you to define what to do when the locations are initialized
   * Parameters:
-      * object: location (coming from objects option)
+    * location: location (coming from locations option)
     * widget: earth3d widget object

-  * onShowObject: callback function which allows you to define what to do when a location becomes visible (was behind the planet and is now in front of it)
+* onShowLocation: callback function which allows you to define what to do when a location becomes visible (was behind the planet and is now in front of it)
   * Parameters:
-      * object: location (coming from objects option)
+    * location: location (coming from locations option)
     * x: 2d left position
     * y: 2d top position
     * widget: earth3d widget object

-  * onRefreshObject: callback function which allows you to define what to do when a location is refreshed (it moves)
+* onRefreshLocation: callback function which allows you to define what to do when a location is refreshed (it moves)
   * Parameters:
-      * object: location (coming from objects option)
+    * location: location (coming from locations option)
     * x: 2d left position
     * y: 2d top position
     * widget: earth3d widget object

-  * onHideObject: callback function which allows you to define what to do when a location becomes invisible (was in front of the planet and is now behind it)
+* onHideLocation: callback function which allows you to define what to do when a location becomes invisible (was in front of the planet and is now behind it)
   * Parameters:
-      * object: location (coming from objects option)
+    * location: location (coming from locations option)
     * x: 2d left position
     * y: 2d top position
     * widget: earth3d widget object

 * onInitFlight: callback function which allows you to define what to do when the flights are initialized
   * Parameters:
-      * object: flight (coming from flights option)
+    * flight: flight (coming from flights option)
     * widget: earth3d widget object

 * onShowFlight: callback function which allows you to define what to do when a flight becomes visible (was behind the planet and is now in front of it)
   * Parameters:
-      * object: flight (coming from flights option)
+    * flight: flight (coming from flights option)
     * widget: earth3d widget object

 * onRefreshFlight: callback function which allows you to define what to do when a flight is refreshed (it moves)
   * Parameters:
     * flight: flight (coming from flights option)
     * x: 2d left position
     * y: 2d top position
     * widget: earth3d widget object

 * onHideFlight: callback function which allows you to define what to do when a flight becomes invisible (was in front of the planet and is now behind it)
   * Parameters:
     * flight: flight (coming from flights option)
     * widget: earth3d widget object